Finomnis/zephyr-mcumgr-client/README.md

 Zephyr's default buffer sizes are quite small and reduce the read/write performance drastically.

 The central most important setting is [`MCUMGR_TRANSPORT_NETBUF_SIZE`](https://github.com/zephyrproject-rtos/zephyr/blob/v4.2.1/subsys/mgmt/mcumgr/transport/Kconfig#L40).
-Its default of 384 bytes is very limiting, both for performance and as limiting factor of large responses, like `os task_statistics` or some shell commands.
+Its default of 384 bytes is very limiting, both for performance and as cutoff for large responses, like `os task_statistics` or some shell commands.

 Be aware that changing this value also requires an increase of `MCUMGR_TRANSPORT_WORKQUEUE_STACK_SIZE` to prevent overflow crashes.